tock/tock/doc/threat_model/README.md

 ## Overview

-Tock provides hardware-based isolation between processes as well as language-based isolation between untrusted kernel capsules.
+Tock provides hardware-based isolation between processes as well as language-based isolation between kernel capsules.

 Tock supports a variety of hardware, including boards defined in the Tock repository and boards defined "out of tree" in a separate repository.